all Zweiradler Tours

 Self-Made Gaiters

 Made from parts of an old Aldi rain pants in order not to get too wet feet.
+To be honest I almost never used them on the tour.

 51 g